 The project is currently in its third phase, which started in August 2018 and will end in August 2021.
 The first two phases of ERMES (I and II) were executed from 2014-2016 and 2016-2018.
 These two phases were implemented by a different consortium of specialized organizations.

 Since its beginning in 2014, ERMES has proven to be an extremely useful tool for the EU role in mediation and dialogue.
 This action aims to build on the successful experiences of the “ERMES I” and “ERMES II” and provide a tool for the EU to advance its objectives and role in the field of mediation and dialogue.

 ERMES has been successful in meeting the need of providing experts in the context of changing timelines and under short notice, proving its great level of flexibility and responsiveness both in the selection and mobilisation of non-key experts as well as in providing various logistical and administrative support tasks.

-The project is implemented under the supervision of the Service for Foreign Policy Instruments (FPI), in close consultation with the European External Action Service’s Mediation Support Team situated within the Division for Prevention of Conflicts, Rule of Law and SSR, Integrated Approach, Stabilisation and Mediation (PRISM), which ensure the political steer.
+The project is funded by the European Union and is implemented under the supervision of the Service for Foreign Policy Instruments (FPI), in close consultation with the European External Action Service’s Mediation Support Team situated within the Division for Prevention of Conflicts, Rule of Law and SSR, Integrated Approach, Stabilisation and Mediation (PRISM), which ensure the political steer.
 The individual assignments are managed and coordinated together with the relevant Services and Geographic Units within the EEAS and the European Commission, as well as with EU Delegations.